Maria Miller: Parliamentary career

 Miller joined the Conservative Party in 1983 and contested Wolverhampton North East at the 2001 general election but was defeated by the sitting Labour MP, Ken Purchase.
 She retained formal links with the local Conservative Association for some time thereafter; she also chaired the Wimbledon Association for a year from 2002.

 Miller was first elected to the House of Commons at the 2005 general election, for the Basingstoke constituency, following the retirement of its former MP, the Conservative Andrew Hunter, who had defected to the Northern Ireland Democratic Unionist Party before he stepped down.
 In Parliament she served for a year from 2005 as a member of the Trade and Industry Select Committee.

 Later in 2005, David Cameron appointed her a spokesperson for the Shadow Education and Skills team.
 She was appointed Shadow Minister for Families in 2007.
 Following the 2010 general election she was appointed Parliamentary Under-Secretary of State and Minister for Disabled People at the Department for Work and Pensions.

-In May 2012 she urged the Prime Minister to continue with proposals to introduce same-sex marriage in England and Wales.
+In May 2012, she urged the Prime Minister to continue with proposals to introduce same-sex marriage in England and Wales.

 On 4 September 2012, Miller was appointed Secretary of State for Culture, Media and Sport and Minister for Women and Equality in David Cameron's first major Cabinet reshuffle.

-She chaired the Women and Equalities Select Committee from when it was established in June 2015 to January 2020.
+She chaired the Women and Equalities Select Committee from when it was established in June 2015 until January 2020.
 Miller stepped down from the role in 2019 and Caroline Nokes (Conservative MP for Romsey and Southampton North) was nominated and elected as the new chair.

 Miller was opposed to Brexit prior to the 2016 referendum.

 In March 2020 she became a member of both the Administration Committee and the Panel of Chairs, and in November 2020 joined the Joint Committee on the Fixed-Term Parliaments Act.

 Miller was appointed Dame Commander of the Order of the British Empire (DBE) in the 2022 Birthday Honours for parliamentary and public service.
 From May 2022 to July 2024 she served in the voluntary role of Prime Ministerial Trade Envoy to Canada.
 In addition, she served as Chairman of the Commonwealth Parliamentary Association (UK Branch).